DianaBraun/DianaBraun/README.md

 ### Hi there 👋

-👩‍💼 QA Experience: For 5 years as a QA Engineer, I ensure the quality and reliability of software products and services.
+👩‍💼 QA Experience: For 5 years as a QA Engineer, I have been ensuring the quality and reliability of software products and services.

 🕹️ Expertise in Manual Testing: I demonstrate excellence in manual testing, prioritizing UI and backend to ensure optimal user experiences and reliability.